 4. The Habit Burger

 The Habit Burger has branched out to now offer catering services through a fleet of food trucks.
 Just like many other restaurant franchises, Habit wanted to give customers the option to order a whole “private restaurant,” instead of just one burger.
 Their self-sufficient food trucks cater birthdays, graduations, conferences, corporate events, family parties, and even weddings.
-By going mobile, Habit can deliver their same delicious food to large groups of people all at once.
+By going mobile, Habit can deliver the same delicious food to large groups of people all at once.
 They show that restaurants do not have to compromise on flavor when joining the food truck revolution.

 Get Started With Your Custom Food Truck